RoosterQMonee/Bedrock-Client-Base/README.md

 # Minecraft: Bedrock Edition client / mod base

-if you want to use this for your own projects, you can use this code for whatever

 > Im not the best programmer, so beware of any low-quality code or practices!
 >
 > This base is designed for **1.21.30.X**, but updating any signatures, offsets, or structures should work.